 His repertoire includes music from Bach to Ligeti as well as his own music (experimental works and innovative jazz arrangements), and also music composed by non-musicians and amateur musicians through the Brainarm Full Compositional Coaching, which is his main achievement in the musical research field and something some experts refer to as “the future of music“.

-Since 2016 he is an appointed juror of the WPTA International Piano Competition (a member of the Alink-Argerich Foundation) and from 2018 to 2020 WPTA UK President.
-Currently, he is President of WPTA UK-Brainarm.
+Since 2016 he is an appointed juror of the WPTA International Piano Competition (a member of the Alink-Argerich Foundation).
+Also, he was President of WPTA UK President and WPTA UK-Brainarm from 2018 to 2020 and from 2020 to 2021, respectively.
+Currently, he is juror of the Excellence Piano Awards.

 He studied at Conservatoire of Fermo then was awarded a scholarship in 2000; also studied in Conservatoire of Milan, Incontri col Maestro Academy of Imola, and École de Musique Mozart in Bruxelles.
-Finally, he got his degrees in 2006 from Fermo Conservatoire in Composition (Mmus) and in Piano (Mmus awarded cum laude).
+Finally, he got his degrees in 2006 from Fermo Conservatoire in Composition (1st level Degree) and in Piano (2nd level Degree awarded cum laude).